Our Services

 What we do?

 Our focus is on the person and enabling them to live as well as possible until the end of their life.
-Whilst Hospice specialises in providing symptom management, there is also a strong emphasis on supporting the psychological, emotional, and spiritual needs of the person, their families and carers.
+While Hospice specialises in providing symptom management, there is also a strong emphasis on supporting the psychological, emotional, and spiritual needs of the person, their families, and carers.

-Some of the Palliative care services we provide includes, but is not limited to:
+Some of the palliative-care services we provide include, but are not limited to:

 • Symptom control for issues such as pain, nausea, breathing problems, fatigue.